lamnhan066/language_improver/README.md

 ## Features

 - 📝 **Side-by-side comparison**: View default (reference) and target translations together for easy improvement
-- 🔍 **Search & filter**: Quickly find translations by key or content
+- 🔍 **Search & filter**: Quickly find translations by key or content with automatic search
 - ✏️ **Edit translations**: Inline editing with text fields for each translation
-- 📍 **Scroll to key**: Automatically scroll to and highlight specific translation keys
-- ✨ **Flash animation**: Visual highlighting with smooth flash animations when scrolling to keys
 - 🌐 **Multi-language support**: Works with all languages supported by `language_helper`
 - 🔢 **LanguageConditions support**: Edit and manage plural forms with `LanguageConditions`
 - 💾 **Save & cancel**: Callbacks for handling updated translations and cancellation